The Lactose Intolerance Clearinghouse Has Moved.

 ▪ An excellent source of a naturally occurring vegan vitamin B-12 as well as an excellent source of B vitamins in general

-The zpizza chain is adding Daiva cheese to its menu to complement its gluten-free crusts.
+The pizza chain is adding Daiya cheese to its menu to complement its gluten-free crusts.

 You can also buy it at selected Whole Foods stores as well as online.
-Check their store locater page.
+Check their where to find Daiya page.

 Bookmark and Share